 And here is the tighter cuff around my wrist!
 I love how this little detail dresses up a comfy casual sweatshirt dress.

-I hope you enjoy, and we would love to see if you make a version for yourself!
+I hope you enjoy it, and we would love to see if you make a version for yourself!

 Here’s the full list of Jarrah posts and tutorials: